Having sensitive skin is tough.

 4. Wash with a Gentle Facial Soap

-Prep is probably the most important step that will determine if you will get a world class shave or not.
+Prep is probably the most crucial step that will determine if you will get a world-class shave or not.

-Washing your face prior to shaving is an essential step in removing excess oil and dirt on your skin, product selection is of utmost importance.
+Washing your face before shaving is an essential step in removing excess oil and dirt on your skin, product selection is of utmost importance.

-Make sure to select a product specifically labelled for sensitive skin.
+Make sure to select a product specifically labeled for sensitive skin.